Here are some frequently asked questions to guide an entrepreneur’s inquiry into CTAN. This content will be updated on a semi-regular basis.

 We are a member of the Alliance of Texas Angel Networks (ATAN), which consists of 12 Angel Networks across the state of Texas.
 We speak with them at least monthly, and share deals often.
 When we share deals, we invest on the same terms.

 Does the Executive Director or any member of the CTAN Staff invest or make investment decisions?

 No. The CTAN Staff organizes and executes the Funding Cycle process and entrepreneur and investor educational events, and coordinates all logistics of CTAN operations.
 We conduct diligence on behalf of the Investors, and support the CTAN Membership and entrepreneurial community in any way possible.

 Should I send my business plan through the mail to the CTAN Offices?

 Can I have a list of all of your Investors?

-No. Investor information and contact information is generally confidential.
-It is incumbent on the Investor to share their personal information, so we will not distribute names, emails, or phone numbers.
+No. Investor information and contact information is confidential.
+It is incumbent on the Investor to share their personal information, should they wish to be public about their angel investing, so we do not distribute names, emails, or phone numbers.